 Skip the Disposables.
-Trust me I love my disposable diapers, but they didn’t use them back them.
+Trust me I love my disposable diapers, but they didn't use them back then.
 Cloth diapers all the way.
 Learn 7 Reasons to Consider Cloth Diapering.
 If you are really brave, you can consider switching to cloth pads and even cloth toilet paper.

 Wear an Apron.
 Ever watch The Waltons?
 Notice how the women in the kitchen always wear an apron?
-I thought it was silly, but if you think about it, it actually makes sense, it protects your clothes from stains and helps then last longer.
+I thought it was silly, but if you think about it, it actually makes sense, it protects your clothes from stains and helps them last longer.
 Plus you can get really cute aprons today.

 Utilize your local library.
 From free books, DVDs, and even CDs you can take in free entertainment, and internet access, but it doesn't end there.
 Many offer computer lessons, homework help, children's activities, research help, and so much more.

 Make more money.
 Any chance you can pick up an extra work shift, do some odd job and put the money in savings.
 You can also see how I earn an extra $210 a month in Amazon Gift cards to help our budget.